Great Mondays' Hierarchy of Talent Needs

 3. PEOPLE: WHO WILL I BECOME?

 This layer refers to the people with whom you work.
 Many studies say that who you work with is more important than what you do.
 We asked participants to think about who they admire at the organization.

 In our time working with PagerDuty, we observed that Dutonians (PD employees) were amazing, everyday people, and our results supported that.
 We heard from employees at every level, in multiple locations, and from various backgrounds that the folks at PagerDuty inspire each other to grow and lead.

 Culture is driven and maintained by the people in your company.
 We ask, “Who will I become when I join” because we spend way too much time with our coworkers not to admire and aspire to be like them.
 So, finding out what your employees celebrate about each other and value in a coworker will define who you’ll need to scale your business.

 Purpose refers to why we are all here; It is the reason an organization exists beyond making money.

 As we move up the pyramid, the layers become more differentiated but harder to define.
 When a candidate joins your company, they’re joining your cause.
-Being able to articulate this is something we’ve worked with numerous clients on.
-Not only is it a key driver of your core business strategy (see: HBR research), it’s a rallying cry that boosts employee morale and unites all functions of the company.
+Being able to articulate this is something we’ve worked on with numerous clients on.
+Not only is it a key driver of your core business strategy (see: HBR research), it’s a rallying cry that boosts employee morale and unites all company functions.
 If your purpose is not clearly defined, trust us, you’ll know from the data you gather with this exercise.

 “Having a compelling mission, culture and values are critical when it comes to attracting and retaining top talent in a competitive job market — it is what differentiates each and every employer.” — Christian Sutherland-Wong, President and COO, Glassdoor